 Do I need to include GRE scores in my application?*

-No, there is not a specific major requirement in order to apply for the program.
+No, there is no specific major requirement in order to apply for the program.
 All majors are welcome to apply, although a background in psychology or education and associated related experiences can be beneficial

 Will I be required to take courses in the summer as part of this program?

-Students are not required to take summer courses in order to complete the requirements of the full time program in school psychology.
-For more information on the suggested timeline of courses, please see the ‘Plan of Study’ section.
+Students are not required to take summer courses in order to complete the requirements of the full-time program in school psychology.
+For more information on the suggested timeline of courses, please see the program handbook.